-Some governments are easing rules for isolation, citing dangers of economic and healthcare strains from omicron spread
+Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

 “The state needs to cancel every event that might contribute to spreading infection,” Sarit Rosenblum, a health reporter for the Yedioth Ahronoth newspaper, wrote in a commentary Wednesday.
 “The thought of New Year’s parties being held as usual this year is untenable in the face of such a serious danger.”

-Max Bearak contributed reporting from Johannesburg; Amanda Coletta from Toronto; Chico Harlan from Rome; and Loveday Morris from Berlin.
+Max Bearak in Johannesburg; Amanda Coletta in Toronto; Chico Harlan in Rome; and Loveday Morris in Berlin contributed to this report.